Skip to main content

 Alumni

-Chartered in 1873, the WVU Alumni Association is made up of over 210,000 graduates worldwide in some 135 nations.
+Chartered in 1873, the WVU Alumni Association helps over 210,000 graduates in 135 nations stay connected to WVU.

 Parents Club